Discovery of stable surfaces with extreme work functions by high-throughput density functional theory and machine learning: Conclusions

 \section{Conclusions}

-In summary, we demonstrate a workflow to create a work function database from high-throughput DFT calculations that enables us to establish a surrogate machine learning model for rapid work function predictions.
-Our model has a MAE comparable to the accuracy of DFT while being $\sim10^5$ times faster.
+In summary, we demonstrate a workflow to create a work function and cleavage energy database from high-throughput DFT calculations that enables us to gain insight into chemical trends of the work function and surface stability.
+The database reveals 34 ultra-low and 56 ultra-high work function surfaces many of which have low surface energies.
+The low surface energy candidates are expected to be the stable surface termination and orientation of the corresponding stable bulk material and are hence promising candidates for experimental verification.
+To our knowledge, we identify the lowest and highest computationally predicted work functions in literature (1.25 and 9.06 eV, respectively) for steady-state metallic surfaces without requiring any monolayer coatings.
+Further, we establish a surrogate machine learning model for rapid work function predictions.
+Our model has a MAE of 0.09 eV, comparable to the accuracy of DFT while being $\sim10^5$ times faster.
 Using this approach facilitates the probing of a vast chemical space for novel material surfaces with exceptionally low or high work functions.